Skip to main content

 CLINICAL PEARLS

-• ARF is an autoimmune, inflammatory disease that follows GAS pharyngitis or impetigo and affects multiple organ systems, including the heart.
+• ARF is an autoimmune, inflammatory disease that follows a GAS pharyngeal infection and affects multiple organ systems, most notably, the heart.

 Subscribe to Access Full Content